-Under regulations adopted by the SEC, any proposal submitted for inclusion in our proxy statement relating to our 2014 Annual Meeting of Shareholders must be received at our principal executive offices in Natick, Massachusetts on or before November 13, 2013.
+Under regulations adopted by the SEC, any proposal submitted for inclusion in our proxy statement relating to our 2015 Annual Meeting of Shareholders must be received at our principal executive offices in Natick, Massachusetts on or before November 19, 2014.
 Our receipt of any such proposal from a qualified shareholder in a timely manner will not ensure its inclusion in the proxy material because there are other requirements in the proxy rules for such inclusion.

 In addition to the SEC's requirements regarding shareholder proposals, our by-laws contain provisions regarding matters to be brought before shareholder meetings.
-If shareholder proposals, including proposals regarding the election of Directors, are to be considered at the 2014 Annual Meeting of Shareholders, notice of them whether or not they are included in our proxy statement and form of proxy, must be given by personal delivery or by U.S. mail, postage prepaid, to the Secretary of Cognex Corporation on or before February 7, 2014.
+If shareholder proposals, including proposals regarding the election of Directors, are to be considered at the 2015 Annual Meeting of Shareholders, notice of them must be given by personal delivery or by U.S. mail, postage prepaid, to the Secretary of Cognex Corporation not later than the close of business on January 29, 2015 nor earlier than the close of business on December 30, 2014.
+However, in the event that the date of the annual meeting is advanced by more than 30 days before or delayed by more than 60 days after the first anniversary of the preceding year's annual meeting, such notice must be delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the day on which public announcement of the date of such meeting is first made.

 The notice must set forth: